DuPage Uber Access Program

 How do I pay for my DuPage Uber Access ride?

-For smartphone users, the payment screen in the Uber app will show your fare as zero and the Pace subsidy covering up to $30.00.
-Any amount more than $30 will need to be paid by the rider.
-You will need to have either a credit card or other payment method on file with the Uber app prior to taking any ride.
-So, for instance, if you take an eligible ride with a value of $34.50, your payment method on file with Uber will get charged $4.50 (and Pace pays the other $30).
+For smartphone users, the payment screen on the Uber app will show your fare as $2 and the Pace trip value up to $30.00.
+Any amount more than $30 must be paid by the rider.
+You need to have either a credit card or other payment method on file with the Uber app prior to taking any ride.
+So, for instance, if you take an eligible ride with the value of $34.50, your payment method on file with Uber is charged $6.50 (and Pace pays the other $28).

-For non-smartphone users, your Go Go Grandparent account will need to have a payment method (such as a credit card) on file.
-The rider's account will only be charged if the value of the trip is more than $30.
-So, for instance, if you take an eligible ride with a value of $34.50, your payment method on file with GoGoGrandparent will get charged $4.50 (and Pace pays the other $30).
+For non-smartphone users, your Go Go Grandparent account needs to have a payment method (such as a credit card) on file.
+The rider's account is charged only if the value of the trip is more than $30.
+So for instance, if you take an eligible ride with a value of $34.50, your payment method on file with GoGoGrandparent is charged $6.50 (and Pace pays the other $28).

 Other Helpful Information